sidekiq/sidekiq/README.md

 whereas one 300MB Sidekiq process will peg the same CPU and perform the same amount of work.
-Please see [my blog post on Resque's memory efficiency](http://blog.carbonfive.com/2011/09/16/improving-resques-memory-efficiency/) and how I was able to shrink a Carbon Five client's processing farm from 9 machines to 1 machine.
+Please see [my blog post on Resque's memory efficiency](http://blog.carbonfive.com/2011/09/16/improving-resques-memory-efficiency/) and how I was able to shrink a Carbon Five client's resque processing farm from 9 machines to 1 machine.